You as an eczema patient must adhere to an anti-inflammatory diet and avoid the foods that cause eczema flareups.

 Some weight-loss medications that curb appetite are approved by the FDA only for short-term use, or up to 12 weeks.
 Although some doctors prescribe them for longer periods of time, not many research studies have looked at how safe and effective they are for long-term use.

 Pregnant women should never take weight-loss medications.
 Women who are planning to get pregnant also should avoid these medications, as some of them may harm a fetus.

 Wegovy/Semaglutide – by Novo Nordisk

 Approximately 650 million adults are estimated to live with obesity worldwide.
 So for that reason, the market for anti-obesity medicine is enormous.
 The medical firms that bring products to market that can reduce obesity will have a real “money tree”.

 This drug is one of the most promising medicines for obesity.
 Novo Nordisk has taken one step forward in its ambition to move its Type 2 diabetes drug semaglutide into the giant and largely untapped obesity market.
-Semaglutide is an analogue of the human glucagon-like peptide-1 (GLP-1) hormone.
-It induces weight loss by reducing hunger, increasing feeling of fullness and thereby helping people eat less and reduce their calorie intake.
+Semaglutide is an analog of the human glucagon-like peptide-1 (GLP-1) hormone.
+It induces weight loss by reducing hunger, increasing the feeling of fullness, and thereby helping people eat less and reduce their calorie intake.